Coati Invasion in Riviera Maya, Mexico

 Have you ever seen a coati before?
 How about 100?!

-Then, that family turned into a dozen coatis, followed by another dozen… and another!
-It was quite the site.
-The group moved in a disorganized manner, climbing trees, digging up plants and playfully chasing after one another.
-They’re quite funny to watch.
+This group of coatis moved in a disorganized manner, climbing trees, digging up plants and playfully chasing after one another.
+They’re funny to watch.

-Watch directly on our YouTube channel – Coati Invasion
+Having trouble viewing?
+Watch directly on YouTube here – Coati Invasion

-Fortunately we had our camera handy and were able to capture the coati invasion.
-Just when we thought we had seen them all, another dozen would come crawling through the lush gardens.
+Fortunately, we had our camera handy and were able to capture this coati invasion.
+Just when we thought we had seen them all, another dozen would come crawling through the gardens.